Writer · Poet · Teacher · Story Collector

 Make It Move

-📍 Rooted & Written 👤 All Levels
+📍 Online & In Person 👤 All Levels

 A craft workshop on movement, momentum, and energy in writing.
 How do you make a poem or story move — propel a reader forward, create urgency, build toward something felt?